 If you’re not already using an HR software system like Breathe and are considering doing so, we recommend the following three steps.

-• Security first – if you’re thinking about cloud-based software, ask a provider to prove that your employee data is safe in their hosting facilities.
+- Security first – if you’re thinking about cloud-based software, ask a provider to prove that your employee data is safe in their hosting facilities.
 Look for ISO 27001 as the benchmark of high security.

-• Try before you buy – look for software which you and your team can try before you commit to buying.
+- Try before you buy – look for software which you and your team can try before you commit to buying.

-• Support and training – some software companies charge extra for support and training and this can add up.
+- Support and training – some software companies charge extra for support and training and this can add up.
 Some offer training and support as part of monthly or yearly subscription plans.
 Be sure to talk to software providers about this.

-• No single system will make you GDPR compliant – it’s how you use the software to manage employee data that counts.
+- No single system will make you GDPR compliant – it’s how you use the software to manage employee data that counts.

 GDPR and SARs: other useful resources

-• In June 2019, we co-hosted a webinar with the team from hr inspire – a leading HR consultancy firm.
+- In June 2019, we co-hosted a webinar with the team from hr inspire – a leading HR consultancy firm.
 We discussed GDPR and SARs and explored the legislation as well as the practical steps businesses can take to achieve compliance.
 The webinar was provided for charities, however, it’s equally applicable to businesses and is available via this link.

-• The ICO published numerous up to date resources about GDPR and SARs.
+- The ICO published numerous up to date resources about GDPR and SARs.
 Click here to visit their website.

 Breathe provide a free, no-obligation 14-day trial to everyone.
-Yours is available via this link
+Yours is available via this link.

 Author: Aimée Brougham-Chandler

-An IDM-certified Digital Copywriter as of February 2023, Aimée is Breathe's Content Assistant.
-With a passion for guiding readers to solutions for their HR woes, she enjoys delving into & demystifying all things HR: From employee performance to health and wellbeing, leave to company culture & much more.
+An IDM-certified Digital Copywriter (2023) & English Language & Literature graduate (BA Hons), Aimée is Breathe's Content Assistant.
+With 3 years' content marketing experience, Aimée has a passion for writing - and providing SME HR teams with solutions to their problems.
+She enjoys delving into & demystifying all things HR: from employee performance to health and wellbeing, leave to company culture & much more.